cypress-io/cypress-documentation/content/guides/references/configuration.md

 ### Test Configuration

-To apply specific Cypress [configuration file](/guides/references/configuration) values to a suite or test, pass a configuration object to the test or suite function as the second argument.
+To apply specific Cypress configuration values to a suite or test, pass a configuration object to the test or suite function as the second argument.

 The configuration values passed in will only take effect during the suite or test where they are set.
 The values will then reset to the previous default